AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/complex-components.md

     .SetColumn("Email Business")
     .SetColumn("Actions", typeof(Button), Find.By.Xpath("./input[@type='button']"));
 ```
-BELLATRIX gives you API for easing the work with HTML grids.
-Through the **SetColumn** you map the headers of the table if for some reason you don't want some column, just don't add it.
-The method returns a list of all rows' data as C# data mapped to the map you provided.
-Since we haven't the **SetColumn** for the WebSite- this property won't be asserted if you use the **AssertTable** method.
+BELLATRIX gives you an API for easing the work with HTML grids.
+Through **SetColumn** you map the headers of the table.
+If for some reason you don't want some column, just don't add it.
+The method returns a list of all rows as C# data mapped to the map you provided.
 You can get the cell converted to the element specified by the grid **SetColumn** method.
-Also, since some of this simple controls sometimes are wrapped inside DIV or SPAN elements, you can specify additional locator for finding the component.
+Also, since some of these simple controls sometimes are wrapped inside DIV or SPAN elements, you can specify additional locators for finding the component.
 ### General Methods ###
 ```csharp
 var expectedObj = _expectedItems[0];